‘Alaskan Bush People’ News: Ami Brown’s Family Says Billy Lied About Her Childhood, Was Spoiled Rotten

-Fans of Alaskan Bush People know that Ami and Billy Brown have always talked about her childhood like she went through a rough time.
-Now Radar Online is sharing that Ami Brown’s family is revealing that according to them that is not the truth at all.
-Ami’s mother Earlene Branson, 84, and brother Les, 57, are not staying quiet about how she grew up living with them.
-They say that her childhood wasn’t full of poverty and abuse at all and that Ami was actually spoiled.
+Fans of Alaskan Bush People know that Ami and Billy Brown have always talked about her childhood, including how she went through a rough time.
+Now, according to Radar Online, Ami Brown’s family is revealing that those claims don’t contain a shred of truth.
+Ami’s mother, 84-year-old Earlene Branson, and brother Les, 57, are not staying quiet about Ami’s childhood.
+In fact, they say that her childhood wasn’t full of poverty and abuse at all and that Ami was actually spoiled.

-Ami and her mother have been estranged for 37 years, and now it is being revealed that as a child she was really close to her mother.
-Earlene and Les have been doing what they can to reunite with Ami, but so far it hasn’t happened.
-Les shared that he actually hopes they can still meet up with Ami at some point.
+Ami and her mother have been estranged for 37 years, and now it is being revealed that as a child, she was really close to her mother.
+Earlene and Les have been doing what they can to reunite with Ami, but so far, it hasn’t happened.
+Les shared that he actually hopes they can still meet up with Ami at some point in the near future.

 He said, “I’m still very hopeful that Ami will get to see her mother before she dies.
 I hope somehow fate will intervene.
 She was the baby, so she was kind of spoiled!
 She got whatever she asked for!”

 Stay tuned to see how we built a hot water heater in tonight's Bushcraft Chronicles! #AlaskanBushPeople pic.twitter.com/XToB81KIla